 What is an Engagement?

-Engagements can by thought of as orchestrations that will be executed against a specific audience of users at the specific time that is defined.
+Engagements can be thought of as orchestrations that are executed against a specific audience of users at a defined time.
 Some examples include:

-- Sending of a Welcome Email to new customers
+- Send a Welcome Email to new customers

 - Present a "how to" carousel/slider about a new release

 - Provide users with a walk-thru or guide around a set of features

 - Engage users who have not used a specific feature

 - Send email to all Admin or Power Users users

 - Show a custom message to specific users whose Account's renewal data is less than 30 days away